mustafas18/TeachingPlatform/README.md

 *ReadRepository* is used for reading operations, while *Repository* is for creating, updating, and deleting operations on database.

-Most developers use *CachedRepository*, which usually override t Most developers use *CachedRepository*, which overrides the methods of the base repository.
+Most developers use *CachedRepository*, which usually overrides the methods of the base repository.
 As a result, the life time of CachedRepository is the same as base repository.

 The *ReadRepository* uses IMemoryCache, therefore, it can be regarded as an independent *CachedRepository*.
 However, it has different lifetime.